#1. Be Grateful:

 Which is fun in the moment, until we physically feel bad from it, then feel guilty about it, then continue on the crazy train all weekend (or season) long.
 Prevent it all with this:

-TO DO: Have a thought-out gameplan for what you’re going to do– from drinking water, your workout, and what you’re going to eat earlier that day.
+TO DO: Have a thought-out gameplan for what you’re going to do– from drinking water, your workout, to choosing what kind of supplements you browse on the web, and what you’re going to eat earlier that day.
 Most “holidays” are just one meal of the day.
 Identify the things you are so excited to have, and those that you really could care less about.

 You have a limited amount of room in your stomach anyways, so why waste precious space?